Skip to main content

 Taking Souvenaid

-The recommended dose of Souvenaid is one 125ml bottle per day.
+The recommended daily dose of Souvenaid is 125ml in liquid form or 30g of powder.
 Souvenaid is not a meal replacement.

 Some people taking Souvenaid reported dizziness, diarrhoea and headache.
 However, this was similar to a control group of people who did not take Souvenaid.

-If you want to know more about Souvenaid and whether it might be suitable for you, talk to their doctor.
+If you want to know more about Souvenaid and whether it might be suitable for you, read the Nutricia page on Souvenaid and talk to your doctor.

 Share or print